 Priscilla Levesque, Painter - casein My work is inspired by the late nineteenth century pointillists such as George Seurat and Paul Signac.
 Seurat invented the technique of pointillism, which means painting with tiny dots which merge into a hazy color when seen at a distance.
 He called this effect “optical mixing”.
 Casein is an ideal medium for pointillism because it is thick and opaque and dries quickly.
 I usually apply multiple layers of dots in order to achieve the best color effect.
 My paintings are small because the work is time-consuming.
 I have a studio at Western Ave. in Lowell. www.priscillaart.comwww.facebook.com/Priscillaar

-Barbara Lewis, Handcrafted Fabric Accessories and Apperal I find joy in transforming fabulous fabrics into handy everyday things that provide pleasure through beauty and function.
-Most of my products are made from what I refer to as rescue fabrics - pieces that others have no use for.
-Purses, card holders, wine and gift bags and more.
+Barbara Lewis, Handcrafted Fabric Accessories and Apparel I find joy in transforming fabulous fabrics into handy everyday things that provide pleasure through beauty and function.
+Most of my products are made from what I refer to as rescue fabrics - pieces that others are delighted to find a good home and purpose for.
+Purses, tote bags, card holders, wine and gift bags and more.
 My designs are unique.
-I also enjoy working with customers to create custom pieces to realize their visions. www.fullmoonfabricsewlutions.com.
+I also enjoy working with customers to create custom pieces that will turn their vision into a reality. www.fullmoonfabricsewlutions.com.

 Melinda Lindquist, Designs in Clay I am fascinated by clay and glazes, particularly Japanese high fire glazes with earthen tones that highlight texture and form.
 I have enjoyed working in ceramics for over 30 years, and now work principally in my home studio and at the Umbrella Center for the Arts in Concord, Massachusetts.
 My pieces are one-of-a-kind and high fired in a gas kiln. www.melindalindquist.weebly.com